barryw/c64lib/README.md

 Bringing in the `include_me_min.asm` file gives you access to:

-- All of the Kernal constants.
-Why remember addresses when you can use things like `kernal.CHROUT`?
-These are all in the `kernal` namespace.
+- All of the Kernal constants. (`kernal` namespace)
-- All of the BASIC constants.
-These are in the `basic` namespace.
+- All of the BASIC constants. (`basic` namespace)
-- All of the VIC-II constants.
-These are in the `vic` namespace.
+- All of the VIC-II constants. (`vic` namespace)
+- The constants for the 32 addresses of the twin CIAs (CIA1 and CIA2). (`cia` namespace)
+- 29 constants for the SID chip. (`sid` namespace)
 - A bunch of pseudocommands to make your code easier to write and more consistent.
 - A bunch of macros to further ease development.
 - Constants used by the library that can also be used in your own code.
+- 8 16-bit zeropage pseudo registers modeled after the way the GEOS guys did it (r0, r0L, r0H, etc).
+NOTE: If you're using BASIC, these registers will conflict with addresses in use by it.

 Using `include_me_full.asm` brings in these additional features:

 - Sprite routines
 - Memory fill and copy routines
 - Timer routines for single-shot and continuous timers

+__NOTE__ There is a hardware register version of the sprite routines if you can't spare, or can't use ZP memory.
+You can include `include_me_sprites_r.asm` to use it.
+The sprite macros below will automatically adapt and are called the same way as the pseudo register versions.

+I will work on making hardware register versions of the other routines as well.

 #### What's available for sprites?